juspay/jrec/README.md

-# rec — anonymous records for busy people
+# jrec — anonymous records for busy people

 Based on [superrecord](https://hackage.haskell.org/package/superrecord), but simplified.
 No automatic field reordering.
 No GHCJS bits inside.
 Easier to hack on.